 On Windows 10, the process to install cumulative updates can sometimes cause problems.
-For instance, updates could fail to install as a result of file corruption, compatibility, or unknown bugs.
+For example, updates could fail to install due to file corruption, compatibility, or unknown bugs.

-Whatever the reason it might be, if you’re having problems installing a Windows update, or some users are reporting issues with the particular patch, you can delete the pending updates to download the package again or skip the update entirely.
+Whatever the reason it might be, if you have problems installing an update or users are reporting issues with a particular rollout, you can delete pending updates to download the package again or skip the update entirely.

 You can complete this task by deleting the contents inside the SoftwareDistribution folder that contains the files that Windows Update uses to apply new updates.

 Clear pending updates on Windows 10

 To delete pending updates to prevent the installation, use these steps:

 Open File Explorer on Windows 10.